kristianAndersen/ms2-memeinator/README.md

 ### User Goals ###
 Easily create a meme and download it
-1. upload 1 or more images and/or load 1 or more images the template selection
+1. upload 1 or more images and/or load 1 or more images from the template selection
 2. add and format text
 3. add freehand drawing
 4. add graphic shapes square/circle